fishsciences/artemis/README.md

 <!-- badges: end -->

 The `artemis` package was created to aid in the design and analysis of eDNA survey studies by offering a custom suite of models for eDNA sampling and qPCR data.
 It implements a set of Bayesian latent-variable, truncated data models which are fit using [Stan](https://mc-stan.org/).

+## Experimental Branch!

+This is an experimental branch which uses cmdstanr as the backend for fitting the models instead of rstan.
+Because of this, there are several pieces behind the scenes which are different from the master branch.

 ## Installation